AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 We then thought of adding a drawer system so all the cubes would be glued to each other, and removing the ones in front of the plugs would have given access to those electric outlets, but cancelled that idea because it made the access to the library for the cleaning personnel harder.

-Our next idea was to add a shelf right above the plugs so all the Rubik’s cubes could stand on it, but in terms of balance, it wouldn’t have been the best solution.
+We had considered adding a shelf right above the plugs so that all the Rubik's cubes could rest on it, but in terms of balance, it wouldn't have been the best solution, and we thus abandoned this idea in favor of a more feasible alternative.

 We finally thought of using double-sided adhesive in order to stick the cubes to the wall, we thought that it was the simplest and most efficient way to place the cubes.